werg/werg.github.io/posts/data-science-is-dying-out/index.md

 **But it's dying.**

 Why you say?
-Well, hear me out:
+Well, I'm glad you asked:

 1. Analysts can and do learn how to write SQL queries.
 Often (not always) the math involved in answering business questions can actually be kept relatively simple, you often don't need a PhD to do it.
 Doesn't hurt though, I guess.
 2. Machine learning is getting commodified.
-You no longer need a PhD and write your own backpropagation algorithm in order to do Deep Learning.
+You no longer need to write your own backpropagation algorithm in order to do Deep Learning.
 (It's sad, I know.)
 All you need is GPUs and money to burn. -- Well, and feature engineering, you do need feature engineering from time to time.
 And some experience in the field and domain knowledge.
-But all those can be acquired by any bright individual.
+But all those can be acquired by many a bright individual.
 Also, if your models are to do real work, they usually need to be integrated into real code.
 Here it comes in handy to know a thing or two about Software Engineering.
 Hence the rise in popularity of the ML Engineer.

 Now I know for a fact that once you give a group of people in the professional class a title and a decent salary, they'll make sure their field will continue to be needed, come hell or high water.
 So, in fact: I lied.

 Data Science is going nowhere, it's just that if you happen to not have Data Scientists on hand at your organization, don't fret, you still can get stuff done.

-But if you decide you do desperately need someone to make sweet, sweet Science to your Data, you might be in luck: I'm a Sciencer of Data myself, possibly accepting clients. -- Or maybe I'm an ML Engineer, or something like that...
+But if you decide you do desperately need someone to make sweet, sweet Science to your Data; I'm a Sciencer of Data myself, possibly accepting clients. -- Or maybe I'm an ML Engineer, or something like that...
 Just give me a ring.